Welcome to my QRZ page, and thanks for the QSO!

 But, remember, if you were using LoTW, you would have your confirmation by now! :)

-RF Infrastructure: Elecraft K-Line: K3-100 / KRX3 / P3 / KPA500 / KAT500 and Kenwood TS590S HF transceivers, LDG 1000 Autotuner, Dual LDG DTS4 feedline routing switches, Kent TP-1 Paddle, microHAM microKeyer 1 and 2 interfaces, microHam micro2R SO2R controller, Autek Research WM1 power meter, A.R.T. power filtering, Alesys audio processing, Behringer audio distribution and mixing, Yamaha CM500 Boomset, Yamaha YST-M101 speakers, CushCraft A3S tribander on an ancient 40ft EZ-Way crank up/tilt over self suporting tower, Ladder Line fed 40m "Two Half Waves in Phase" (that also works on 80m and WARC), a GAP MonoGAP40 asymetrical feed vertical dipole (soon to be two of them phased with a ComTek PVS2 Phasor) for 40m / Diversity Receive, WinRadio DDR31 DC to 50MHz SDR, Kenwood TM-G707 in the car and an Icom 2700 V/U on the shelf (Vintage 1994!), Diamond mobile and fixed V/U verticals, Icom D STAR 91-AD Handie, Alinco DJ-S41 "Hamfest Handie", And, finally, a Baofeng UV5R "Dispos-a-Handie" (Hey! $41 bucks and it has a Flashlight built in but be careful about the Chareto Mistake!!!).
+RF Infrastructure: Elecraft K-Line (K3-100 / KRX3 / P3 / KPA500 / KAT500) and Kenwood TS590S HF transceivers, LDG 1000 Autotuner, Dual LDG DTS4 feedline routing switches, Kent TP-1 Paddle, microHAM microKeyer 1 and 2 interfaces, microHam micro2R SO2R controller, Autek Research WM1 power meter, A.R.T. power filtering, Alesys audio processing, Behringer audio distribution and mixing, AudioTechnica BPSH-1 and Pro8Hex Headset/Boom Mic, Yamaha YST-M101 speakers, CushCraft A3S tribander on an ancient 40ft EZ-Way crank up/tilt over self suporting tower, Ladder Line fed 40m "Two Half Waves in Phase" (that also works on 80m and WARC), a GAP MonoGAP40 asymetrical feed vertical dipole for 40m / Diversity Receive, WinRadio DDR31 DC to 50MHz SDR, Kenwood TM-G707 in the car and two (!)
+Kenwood TW-4000A V/U classic rigs on the shelf (Vintage 1984!), Heath HW2036a that I built in 1977 (and still works!), Diamond mobile and fixed V/U verticals, Icom D STAR 91-AD Handie, Alinco DJ-S41 "Hamfest Handie", And, finally, Baofeng UV5R and UV3R+ "Dispos-a-Handies" (Hey!
+They have a Flashlight built in but be careful about the Chareto Mistake!!!).
 All antennas fed via Times Microwave LMR400 or LMR240 exclusively.

 Amateur Radio Software: MMTTY, Logger32, N1MMPlus Contest Logger.